 Ball State University students will work as interns at this year’s conference.
-We’re very excited to introduce a new generation to Midwest Writers Workshop.
+The new generation of interns will be announced June 19th to Midwest Writers Workshop.
 Here’s what they’ll be doing.

 Six interns (with on-site coordinator Sarah Hollowell) will work as assistants to the agents.
 Before the conference, they will communicate with you to schedule pitches, and during the conference, they’ll keep time and make sure things run smoothly.
 If you signed up to pitch, you should be hearing from one of these interns soon.

-Three interns will be working as social media tutors.
+Three interns ( with on-site coordinator Jackson Elfin) will work as social media tutors.
 You can schedule a 45-minute session (on Friday or Saturday) to discuss both the “how” and “why” of social media: for example, how to start a blog, or for the more advanced, how to increase the readership of your blog, as well as why you should use social media as a writer.
 If you’d like to sign up for one of these free sessions, you will get an email from MWW Director Jama Bigger explaining how to start that process.

 Jackson Eflin graduated from Ball State with an degree in Creative Writing and is trying to support his community in any way he can while assisting a teacher at an afterschool program for at-risk elementary students.
 He’s usually in the middle of four or five different speculative fiction books and was published in No Horns on these Helmets, an anthology of Viking Fiction, in May 2015. http://jacksoneflin.blogspot.com/